 For example, if a reviewer suggests that an agent was a bit too blunt in their response, the agent can start with a friendlier opening line in their very next email.
 It’s instantaneously actionable advice.

-Read more about how customer service agents can advance their career.
+Read more about how customer service agents can advance their careers.

 There are four possible forms that you can use for conversation reviews.
 They all have their advantages and disadvantages, and some teams prefer to combine them all: